ddnexus/pagy/docs/migration-tips.md

 #### CSSs

-If you used bootstrap the same CSSs should work seamlessly with `pagy_nav_bootstrap` or with any of the bootstrap templates.
-If the app didn't use bootstrap, you may need to rename some rule in your CSSs.
+If the app uses the bootstrap pagination, the same CSSs should work seamlessly with `pagy_nav_bootstrap` or with any of the bootstrap templates.
+If the app doesn't use bootstrap, you may need to rename some rule in your CSSs.

 #### I18n